Can Peacocks and Chickens Live Together?

 Being part of a flock comes with a strict pecking order.
 All birds are higher or lower in the pecking order, and each bird has its task in the flock.
 A pecking order can look cruel to us, as determining their place can be pretty violent.
 But this arrangement brings peace and tranquillity to the run and makes the tasks and chores understandable and clear for each flock member.

 Bringing new members to your chickens' living environment, especially when dealing with different types of animals, will shake up the pecking order and the flock.
 Take your time to let them adjust to each other and watch out for any kind of misbehavior or bullying.
 There WILL be fighting or bullying, so make sure to do everything you can to prevent things from getting out of hand.

 Fights occur primarily when there is a:

 - Lack in space

 - Lack in feed

 Peacocks need more space than chickens, and both combined are best kept free-ranging or inside a large run.
-Lack of space creates multiple problems such as aggression, bullying, and a filthy living environment.
-They also both have different nutritional needs, you’ll need to separate them during feeding time, so they don’t eat each other’s food.
+Lack of space creates multiple problems, such as aggression, bullying, and a filthy living environment.
+They also both have different nutritional needs.
+You'll need to separate them during feeding so they don't eat each other's food.
 And always provide plenty of food, as they can get cranky when hungry.